Dr. Wolfgang Streitbörger

 As of August, 2022: Startup Tennessee Experts Europe as a marketing platform utilizing a wealth of resources built in 26 years in acting as Tennessee Department of Tourist Developent German representative.

-Since 2006: Director of Communications for Memphis & Mississippi, the joint tourism promotion organization for the state of Mississippi and Memphis Convention & Visitors Bureau.
+Since 2006: Director of Communications for Memphis Travel and Visit Mississippi, the tourism promotion organizations for Memphis Tourism and the State of Mississippi.
 Responsible for tourism marketing in Germany, Switzerland and Austria by means of media work, Internet and consumer outreach.

 Since 2002: Teaching assignments in communications and Marketing with annual on-site classes at Bryant University, Providence, Rhode Island, and adjunct professor in communications and writing at Fachhochschule (University of Applied Sciences) Mannheim, Germany (until 2004).

 Since 1998: Until 2000, German Representative for the State of Alabama in tourism development.
 After closure of all foreign offices, continuous engagement in project work.
 In 2016 re-launch as a tourism promotion office Alabama Tourism, set up as a partnership of several cities, regions and attractions and of the State of Alabama.Account Manager: Janin Nachtweh.